Be prepared for tornado season

 - Monitor local radio and television stations for further updates.

-- Expect contact from SCAD through SCAD Alert System.
+- Expect contact from SCAD through the SCAD Alert System.

 - Be alert to changing weather conditions and be prepared to seek shelter immediately if conditions change.